ulfschneider/ulfschneider.github.io/_posts/blog/2016-03-13-pocket-git-guide.md

 `git log <branch-name> --oneline` will display most recent commits in the specified branch, organized into one single line per commit.

-A free formatting of the `git log` output can be achieved with 'git log --prett="<your format string"`.
+A free formatting of the `git log` output can be achieved with `git log --pretty="<your format string>"`.
 A list of available formatting options is on [GitHub](https://git-scm.com/docs/pretty-formats).

 The commit message
 ---